-- 1.1 Pursuant to section 22 of the Biosecurity Act 1993, this document is the import health standard for the importation of chicken hatching eggs into New Zealand from Australia. - 1.2 This import health standard may be reviewed, amended or revoked if there are changes in New Zealand's import policy or the animal health status of the originating country, or for any other lawful reason, at the discretion of the Biosecurity Standards Group Manager.
+- 1.1 Pursuant to section 22 of the Biosecurity Act 1993, this document is the import health standard for the importation of chicken hatching eggs from Canada and the United States of America. - 1.2 To obtain biosecurity clearance the consignment must meet the requirements of this import health standard.